Kaehler-Einstein Fano threefolds of degree 22: Introduction

 An example of a K\"ahler--Einstein threefold of type $V_{22}$ with finite automorphism group has been constructed in \cite{CheltsovShramovKlein}.
 On the other hand, there exist threefolds of this type that are not K\"ahler--Einstein.

 \begin{example} Let $X^{\mathrm{a}}$ be the unique threefold of type $V_{22}$ such that the connected component of identity of its automorphism group is isomorphic to the additive group $\mathbb{C}^{+}$.
 By the Matsushima obstruction, the variety $X^{\mathrm{a}}$ is not K\"ahler--Einstein.
-It is interesting to point out that $X^{\mathrm{a}}$ is $K$-semistable.
+It is interesting to point out that $X^{\mathrm{a}}$ is K-semistable.
 Indeed, it follows from \cite[Proposition~5.4.4]{KuznetsovProkhorovShramov} and the Mukai construction of varieties of type $V_{22}$ (cf. \cite[Remark~5.4.8]{KuznetsovProkhorovShramov}) that the Mukai--Umemura threefold is a degeneration of $X^{\mathrm{a}}$.
-Since the Mukai--Umemura threefold is K\"ahler--Einstein, it is $K$-polystable by \cite{ChenDonaldsonSun}, so that in particular it is $K$-semistable.
-On the other hand, $K$-semistability is an open condition, see \cite[Theorem~1.4]{Xu} or~\mbox{\cite[Corollary~1.2]{BlumLiuXu}}.
-Hence~$X^{\mathrm{a}}$ is $K$-semistable. \end{example}
+Since the Mukai--Umemura threefold is K\"ahler--Einstein, it is K-polystable by \cite{ChenDonaldsonSun}, so that in particular it is K-semistable.
+On the other hand, K-semistability is an open condition, see \cite[Theorem~1.4]{Xu} or~\mbox{\cite[Corollary~1.2]{BlumLiuXu}}.
+Hence~$X^{\mathrm{a}}$ is K-semistable. \end{example}

 The problem of existence of K\"ahler--Einstein metrics on threefolds of type $V_{22}^\ast$ was addressed by Donaldson in \cite{Donaldson,Donaldson2017}, by Rollin, Simanca and Tipler in \cite{RollinSimancaTipler}, and by Dinew, Kapustka and Kapustka in \cite{DinewKapustkaKapustka}.
 In particular, they proved that the set of such threefolds that are K\"ahler--Einstein is open in moduli in the Euclidean topology.
 Donaldson suggested that in fact all threefolds of type $V_{22}^\ast$ are K\"ahler--Einstein.
 In \cite{Donaldson}, he wrote \begin{displayquote} The Mukai--Umemura manifold has $\tau=1$.
 When $\tau$ is close to $1$ we have seen that the corresponding manifold admits a K\"ahler--Einstein metric.
-It seems likely that this true for all $\tau$ but, as far the author is aware, this is not known.
+It seems likely that this true for all $\tau$ but, as far as the author is aware, this is not known.
 It seems an interesting test case for future developments in the existence theory. \end{displayquote} Here $\tau$ is a parameter in the moduli space of threefolds of type $V_{22}^\ast$ that is used in \cite{Donaldson}.
 The Mukai--Umemura threefold corresponds to $\tau=1$.

 In \cite[\S4.1]{Donaldson2017}, Donaldson made a more precise suggestion about which threefolds of type $V_{22}$ are K\"ahler--Einstein metric and which are not.
 It also predicts that each threefold of type $V_{22}^\ast$ must admit a K\"ahler--Einstein metric.